Let’s start with a couple of givens. Any time I channel surf by “Jackie Brown” I stop. It is Tarantino’s best film. Still.

 Tarantino, breaking with the rest of Hollywood, which is kowtowing to the Chinese market and Chinese money?
 Is that why he did it?

 People calling this the director’s “masterpiece” have probably been saying this for movie after movie since “Jackie Brown.”
-“Jackie Brown” is the one picture that still plays.
+“Jackie Brown” is the one picture that still plays, and still deserves that label.